glasgowm148/ergonaut-handbook/SigmaUSD.md

 {.is-success}

-# Basic overview

 **Assuming Erg is $1;**

 - You take 100 ERG worth $1 each and mint them into either StableCoins or ReserveCoins
 - If you mint SigmaRSV, and the price goes up 10% — you get back 110 ERG when you cash out.
 - If you mint into the SigmaUSD, and the price goes up 10% — you still get $100 out, but because its went up 10%, you get 90ERG

-> This provides individuals with the ability to choose to either go **long** on Erg by minting **SigmaRSV** or to choose **stability** by minting **SigmaUSD.**
-{.is-info}

-## Incentive
-**The 1% fee goes back into the reserve**
+**The 1% fee taken during minting goes back into the reserve**
 - This fee accumulates in the reserve.
-- SigmaRSV is an option call on the reserve.
-(You own a %)
+- SigmaRSV is an **option call on the reserve**.
 - When price dips, SigUSD holders who exit at a lower point than they entered, they must be rewarded extra erg to make their SigUSD up to $1
 - SigRSV profits depend on these accumulated transaction fees minus any withdrawn by SigUSD holders.

+> This provides individuals with the ability to choose to either go **long** on Erg by minting **SigmaRSV** or to choose **stability** by minting **SigmaUSD.**
+{.is-info}

 ## Advantages over MakerDAO
 > **No liquidations!**